rehierl/node-tree-outliner/1-2-2-hierarchy-of-trees/_todo.md

 <!-- ======================================================================= -->
 # TODO - hierarchy of trees

+disjoint == incomparable in order theory
+- complement graph of a tree
+- issue: disjoint has no orientation
+- i.e. disjoint will drop information
+- siblings are disjoint and incomparable

+((A + B) in Set) is a must be - i.e. the set must be closed under the union operator

 a set of trees is not necessarily a forest - i.e. distinct trees in such a set may be coupled with each other